Euthanasia Legalization: Of Passive Voluntary and Active Involuntary Euthanasia in India

 The healthcare professionals in India, physicians, nurses, hospital administrators, ethicists & lawmakers have expressed opinions that are not very unified on the topic of euthanasia.
 Instead, there are those in support of it as a way of allowing a patient to die with dignity, especially those who are in PVS or terminally ill.
 While there are those who are also against it due to the concerns over the possibility of abusing the process as well as the ethical question the practicing physicians and other health care professionals.

 The Indian Medical Association has said patient privacy should be better defined, and more rules and regulations should be placed for the safety of both the patient and the doctor.
 Some people have expressed worry about the force because, in a country where health care costs are high for families, force is being used.
+The report emphasizes the importance of humanitarian interventions to provide relief aid, shelter, and healthcare to mitigate the suffering of affected communities In BBC Zamfara.

 Societal and Religious Perspectives Euthanasia in India